alexleedsmatthews/website/dataviz/google-political-ads-transparency-bundle/README.txt

 the advertiser.
 Spend_GBP - The amount in GBP spent on election ads during the given week by the advertiser.
+Spend_NZD - The amount in NZD spent on election ads during the given week by the advertiser.
+Spend_ILS - The amount in ILS spent on election ads during the given week by the advertiser.
+Spend_AUD - The amount in AUD spent on election ads during the given week by the advertiser.
+Spend_TWD - The amount in TWD spent on election ads during the given week by the advertiser.

+google-political-ads-advertiser-geo-spend.csv

+This file contains total US advertiser spend on political ads, per US state and the District of Columbia.

+Fields:
+Advertiser_ID - Unique ID for an advertiser verified to run election ads on Google Ads Services.
+Advertiser_Name - Name of advertiser.
+Country - The country where election ads were served, specified in the ISO 3166-1 alpha-2 standard code.
+For example: "US" for the United States of America.
+Country_Subdivision_Primary - The primary subdivision of the country where election ads were served, specified by the ISO 3166-2 standard code.
+For example: “US-WI” for Wisconsin.
+Spend_USD - The total amount spent on election ads by the advertiser in USD.
+Spend_EUR - The total amount spent on election ads by the advertiser in EUR.
+Spend_INR - The total amount spent on election ads by the advertiser in INR.
+Spend_BGN - The total amount spent on election ads by the advertiser in BGN.
+Spend_HRK - The total amount spent on election ads by the advertiser in HRK.
+Spend_CZK - The total amount spent on election ads by the advertiser in CZK.
+Spend_DKK - The total amount spent on election ads by the advertiser in DKK.
+Spend_HUF - The total amount spent on election ads by the advertiser in HUF.
+Spend_PLN - The total amount spent on election ads by the advertiser in PLN.
+Spend_RON - The total amount spent on election ads by the advertiser in RON.
+Spend_SEK - The total amount spent on election ads by the advertiser in SEK.
+Spend_GBP - The total amount spent on election ads by the advertiser in GBP.
+Spend_NZD - The total amount spent on election ads by the advertiser in NZD.
+Spend_ILS - The total amount spent on election ads by the advertiser in ILS.
+Spend_AUD - The total amount spent on election ads by the advertiser in AUD.
+Spend_TWD - The total amount spent on election ads by the advertiser in TWD.

 [DEPRECATED] google-political-ads-campaign-targeting.csv